zmalone/chef-web-docs/source/starter-use-cases/ntp.md

     end
     ```

-  The line beginning with "template" tells Chef to use the `template` resource to create the file residing at `/etc/ntp.conf`.
-The line beginning with "source" describes the file we will be using as a template for the final `ntp.conf` file.
-And the line beginning with "notifies" tells Chef to restart the NTP service (which we tell Chef about next) once the final `ntp.conf` file is created.
+  The line beginning with "template" tells Chef to use the `template` resource to create the file residing at `/etc/ntp.conf` on the node.
+The next line (beginning with "source") describes the file we will be using as a template for the final `ntp.conf`.
+And the final line (beginning with "notifies") tells Chef to restart the NTP service, which we tell Chef about next, once the final `ntp.conf` file is created.

 1. Finally, alert Chef of the service and start it: